 Fishing the Tarago River Streams

-The main river holds trout, redfin, carp, blackfish and Eels but fishing the main reservoir has recently become prohibited.
+The main river holds trout, redfin, carp, blackfish and Eels but fishing in the main reservoir has recently become prohibited.
 Watch this space as we know local fishing bodies are keenly protesting to have this system reopened for fishing to anglers once again.

 However, the surrounding trout fishing can be exceptional walking the streams within scenic farmlands.
 Casting flies, floating or shallow diving lures and unweighted baits such as worms and crickets are great techniques.
 The streams off Noojee, Neerim south and towards East Gippsland offer terrific opportunities to catch wild brown trout.
 You may have to walk through some rugged areas to find proper spots to fish, or you can walk upstream in search of deeper pools to try.
 These streams are a great spot for fishing during the opening of trout season as water is generally high and clean flowing from Mt Baw Baw.
 Most of the streams are quite shallow between half a meter to 1.5 meters and 5 – 10 meters wide.